Preventative Health Care

 A chicken infested with mites can die within 3 days!

-Your chickens may have intestinal worms even if you can see worms in their droppings.
+Your chickens may have intestinal worms even if you can't see worms in their droppings.
 Most intestinal worms are too small to see.

-All chicks are vaccinated with 48 hours of hatching for Marek's Disease
+All chicks are vaccinated for Marek's disease within 48 hours of hatching (1 day old or younger)

 Marek's disease is a Herpes virus infection of chickens.
 The disease is highly contagious and readily transmitted among chickens.